ifde/dex/notes/notes.md

 2. `take` - the manager transefs ERC20 tokens to you (because it owes you) And resolves the associated delta

-If you take more that is owed to you, it will transfer what you request plus create another delta (where you owe the manager)
+If you take more than is owed to you, it will transfer what you request plus create another delta (where you owe the manager)

 Note: I think it transfers everything at the end of the transaction to prevent being deprived of the ERC20 tokens